JaGeo/LobsterPy/paper/paper.md

 providing generous computing time on the GCS Supercomputer SuperMUC-NG at Leibniz Supercomputing Centre (www.lrz.de) (project pn73da) that enabled rigorous testing of this package on a diverse set of compounds.
-We also acknowledge the maintainers of pymatgen and LOBSTER program developers.
+The authors thank Jonas Grandel for reviewing the docstrings and testing package functionalities and tutorials.
+The authors would also like to acknowledge the maintainers of pymatgen and LOBSTER program developers.

 # References